 Looking for the referral incentive ideas that will drive the most sharing?
 The best referral program incentives are ones that truly motivate your customers and fit your business.

-Customers are more likely to join a referral program if the incentive makes sense and is something they actually want.
-For instance, if you’re a bank, cash in the customer’s bank account might make the most sense, and if you’re a SaaS, you might offer feature upgrades.
+Customers are more likely to join a referral program if the perks make sense and are something they actually want.
+For instance, if you’re a bank, cash rewards in the customer’s bank account might make the most sense, and if you’re a SaaS, you might offer feature upgrades.
 If your incentive meets these marks, you’re on the right track to referral program success.

 2. Choose valuable incentives based on purchasing patterns